* Accor: conditions not right for Air France-KLM deal

 * Air France-KLM's Couderc criticised Accor's interest

-PARIS, July 26 (Reuters) - AccorHotels, Europe's largest hotelier, said it had decided to drop plans to buy a minority stake in Air France-KLM as it felt that conditions necessary for the deal had not been met at this stage.
+PARIS, July 26 (Reuters) - AccorHotels, Europe's largest hotelier, said it had abandoned plans to buy a minority stake in Air France-KLM, which has been hit by boardroom and staff unrest.

 Accor made the announcement as it posted a 4.2 percent rise in first-half operating profit, driven by restructuring efforts and robust demand in all key regions, and it predicted a further rise in profits for the full year.

 Last month, AccorHotels said it was looking at taking a minority stake in Air France-KLM to help it compete better against travel packages offered by online rivals such as Expedia and Booking.com.

 However, it said it had since decided to abandon that plan.

 "AccorHotels remains convinced of the strong potential for value creation of strengthened ties between hoteliers and airlines.
 However, the group considers that conditions for taking a minority stake in Air France-KLM have not been met at this stage and has thus decided not to pursue further this opportunity," the company said in a statement.